The Goldfinch (painting): Provenance

 The Goldfinch was lost and unknown for more than two centuries before it first came to light in 1859.
-Théophile Thoré-Bürger, who had helped to restore the reputation of Vermeer, found it in the collection of former Dutch army officer and collector Chevalier Joseph-Guillaume-Jean Camberlyn in Brussels.
-It was subsequently given to Thoré-Bürger by the chevalier's heirs in 1865, and he in turn bequeathed it with the rest of his collection to his companion, Apolline Lacroix, in 1869, (Note: The former actress Apolline Lacroix was the wife of his colleague Paul Lacroix, the curator of the Bibliothèque de l'Arsenal, and lived with Thoré-Bürger for more than a decade until his death.) three years after its first public exhibition in Paris in 1866.
+Théophile Thoré-Bürger, who had helped to restore the reputation of Vermeer, found it in Brussels within the collection of former Dutch army officer and collector Chevalier Joseph-Guillaume-Jean Camberlyn.
+Thoré-Bürger may have temporarily borrowed the painting and cleaned it, and it was eventually given to him by the chevalier's heirs in 1865.
+Thoré-Bürger in turn bequeathed it with the rest of his collection to his companion, Apolline Lacroix, in 1869, (Note: The former actress Apolline Lacroix was the wife of his colleague Paul Lacroix, the curator of the Bibliothèque de l'Arsenal, and lived with Thoré-Bürger for more than a decade until his death.) three years after its first public exhibition in Paris in 1866.